Foods to Choose if You Have Mixed Irritable Bowel Syndrome

 As you increase fiber in your diet, it is also important to drink more liquids (water and decaffeinated beverages).
 Aim for 6 to 8 glasses of water per day.
-Probiotics, like the healthy bacteria found in yogurt or in probiotic supplements, may help decrease symptoms of IBS.
+Physical activity, as well as probiotics, like the healthy bacteria found in yogurt or in probiotic supplements, may help decrease symptoms of IBS.
 Exercising can also help relieve the symptoms associated with IBS.

 - Irritable Bowel Syndrome.
 National Digestive Diseases Information Clearinghouse.

 - What I need to know about Irritable Bowel Syndrome.
 National Digestive Diseases Information Clearinghouse. digestive.niddk.nih.gov.
 Accessed 4/8/2011.